Confuzu/Image2GIFW-Toolkit/README.md

 #### Tips for Use

 - **Image to GIF Creator**:
- kren  - The recursive option is beneficial for processing multiple subdirectories.
+  - The recursive option is beneficial for processing multiple subdirectories.

 - **GIF Renamer**:
   - Start with a dry run to preview potential changes.